factorhouse/kpow-streams-agent/README.md

 ### Minimum Required ACLs

-The user provided in the Producer configuration must have permission to write to the internal kPow topic.
+If you secure your Kafka Cluster with ACLs, the user provided in the Producer configuration must have permission to write to the internal kPow topic.

 ```
 ./kafka-acls.sh \